thawn/ttmp32gme/README.md

 with a value of 2 (<a href="https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem">read this if you want to know why</a>).
-If you have problems with not recognized oid codes, first try to increase the number of pixels to 3 or 4 and then try to change the printing resolution.
+If you have problems with not recognized oid codes, first try to increase the number of pixels to 3 or 4 and then try to change the resolution setting.

 ### 4. Copy the gme files onto the tiptoi pen</h4>
 Connect the tiptoi pen to your computer.
-If you do not see the button "Copy selected to TipToi", reload the <a href="/library">library page</a>.
+If you do not see the button "Copy selected to TipToi", reload the library page.
 Now select the desired albums and click on "Copy selected to TipToi".
 Wait till the operation completes and a message appears that tells you that it is safe to disconnect the pen from the computer.